rabiul-ai/MNIST-digit-classification/README.md

 # Framework
 Pytorch.
 I am using pytorch here as most of the recent researchers and scientist are using this famework insted of TensorFlow.
 Also I have heard Pytorch is comparetively easy to learn for begineer like me.

-# Problem
+# Problem Type
 Classification.
 10 classes of handwritten digit classification

 # Neural Network Hyperparameter
 Epoch = 2,